wix/media-platform-js-sdk/README.md

 });
 ```

-From the browser get the URL and POST the form to it
+From the browser get the URL and POST the form to it, including the token in the form body

 ```html
 <form id="upload-form" enctype="multipart/form-data" action="" method="post" target="upload-result">